 You can read books on the subject together.
 You can attend a weekend retreat.
-You can see a counselor for a relational check up.
+You can see a counselor or coach for a relational check up.
 Opportunities to learn about having a healthy relationship abound if you look for them.

 #6: Pray Together

 A special activity that will always bring people closer.
 There is great power in prayer.